sindresorhus/eslint-plugin-unicorn/docs/rules/numeric-separators-style.md

 If you want a custom group size for a specific number type, you can specify it here.

-There are 4 options, `hexadecimal`, `binary`, `octals`, `number`, which all refer to their corresponding type.
+There are 4 options, `hexadecimal`, `binary`, `octal`, `number`, which all refer to their corresponding type.
 Each of them has to be associated with an object containing 2 fields:

+**`minimumDigits`**

+Type: `number`
-- `minimumDigits`: It has to be a number.
-It corresponds to the threshold of digits in a number, where you shouldn't use numeric separator.
-For example, if you put 5 as the minimum threshold, then `1024` will pass because it has 4 digits, and `1_024` will fail.
-However `1_000_000` will still pass and `1000000` will still fail.
+The minimum of digits in a number, where you shouldn't use numeric separator.

+Example: With 5 as the minimum digits, `1024` will pass because it has 4 digits, and `1_024` will fail.

+**`preferedGroupLength`**

+Type: `number`
+The size a group should be.
-- `preferedGroupLength`: It has to be a number.
-It is the size of a group, if we don't count the size of the first one (which can be of any size as long as it is equal to or less than the number specified here).
+The size of the first group can be of any length as long as it is equal to or less than the number specified here

+### Examples

 ```js
 // eslint unicorn/numeric-separators-style: ["error", {number: {minimumDigits: 0, preferedGroupLength: 3}}]